glasser/vote.davidglasser.net/content/post/201611-candidates.md

 subtler... and I'm really not excited about literally voting for realtors.

 Arreguin seems to be more of an anti-development hard-liner than Bartlett.
-And Capitelli seems to have stronger overall policy credentials than Matthews.
+And Capitelli seems to have a better history of accomplishments than Matthews.
 So I'm tempted to "split my vote": vote for Bartlett for City Council and for Capitelli (#2 after Gould) for Mayor.
 I imagine that Capitelli would push for housing to be built and Bartlett would push back on any excesses.
 This feels